foundation/motion-ui/docs/installation.md

 @import 'motion-ui';
 ```

-The library includes two mixins which export all of the default CSS for the framework.
+The library includes two mixins which export all of the [default CSS](classes.md) for the framework.
 This includes:

 - Transitions for slide, fade, hinge, scale, and spin
-- Modifier classes to change transition length, delay, and easing
 - Animation classes for spinning, shaking, and wiggling
-- Modifier classes to change animation length, delay, and easing
+- Modifier classes for transition/animation speed, timing, and delay

 ```scss
 @include motion-ui-transitions;